Eddy Gordo: In video games

 Eddy Gordo first appeared in Tekken 3 and appeared in the following title, Tekken Tag Tournament.
-In Tekken 4, Eddy Gordo was omitted from the roster and was replaced with Christie Monteiro, another Capoeira practitioner, but appeared as an alternate costume for Christie and without serving any purpose in the storyline.
+In Tekken 4, Eddy Gordo was initially omitted from the roster and was replaced with Christie Monteiro, another Capoeira practitioner, but appeared as an alternate costume for Christie in the console release, and without serving any purpose in the storyline.
 Masahiro Kimoto stated that Eddy was replaced because initially, they had intended to create a female Capoeira character in Tekken 3 but instead changed to a male character due to artistic limitations.
-In Tekken 4, the team was able to successfully create "an attractive female character" who practiced Capoeira, so they chose to replace Eddy with her.
-Eddy Gordo later served as a character costume swap for Christie in Tekken 5, and became a separate character once again in the Tekken 5 update, Tekken 5: Dark Resurrection; however, while he did have his own character customizations, his moveset remained identical to Christie's.
+In Tekken 4, the team was able to successfully create "an attractive female character named Christie" who practiced Capoeira, so they chose to replace Eddy with her.
+Eddy, once again, served as a character costume swap for Christie in Tekken 5, but became a separate character in the Tekken 5 update, Tekken 5: Dark Resurrection; however, while he did have his own character customizations, his moveset remained identical to Christie's.
 Eddy Gordo appeared again in Tekken 6, and its update, Tekken 6: Bloodline Rebellion, but his moveset has remained similar to Christie's, only differing in move properties such as speed and distance.
 Additionally, in Bloodline Rebellion, Eddy serves as the boss for the 28th level of the Scenario Campaign Mode, the "Tekken Force 4th Special Forces Operational Group Compound".

 Eddy was born into one of the richest families in Brazil.
 When Eddy was 19 years old, his father was killed while trying to destroy a Brazilian drug cartel known as the "Organization".
 In his last breaths, Eddy's father asked his son to take responsibility for his death.
 Eddy went along with his father's last wish and served eight years in prison, during which he met an old man who taught him Capoeira.
 For his eight years of prison, Eddy practiced until he became a master.
 Upon his release, Eddy heard about the King of Iron Fist Tournament 3 and the Mishima Financial Empire (MFE), the sponsor of the tournament and a conglomerate compared to a "large slice of the world" which is owned by Heihachi Mishima.
 He decided to enter the tournament, believing he could either convince the MFE or take control of it and force it to help him get revenge on his father's killers.
 As shown in his Tekken 3 ending, Eddy tracked down the gang who killed his father; the gang members confessed that the killing had been ordered by Kazuya Mishima.